 Workplace wellness, like individual wellness, will look different for everyone.
 At Work Life, we promote a progressive work environment with policies and programs to ensure a healthy and supportive workplace, while also emphasizing the importance and benefits of self care.
 We encourage employees to bring their whole selves to work and to participate in creating a culture that prioritizes flexibility, mental health, and work-life integration.

 Caring for ourselves often falls to the bottom of our to-do lists, but workplace wellness starts with putting yourself and your health first.
-Self care can mean many things, whether it’s getting enough sleep, prioritizing some alone time each day, or finding ways to reset and recharge.
+Self care can mean many things, whether it’s getting enough sleep, prioritizing some alone time each day, incorporating healthy remote work practices, or finding ways to reset and recharge.
 At Work Life, we believe that a culture of self care is essential for establishing a healthy, thriving, and progressive university.
 Below, you’ll find several resources dedicated to improving your mental well-being.

 The way we work has drastically changed during the COVID-19 pandemic, and while some stressors like daily commutes have been eliminated, workers report feeling more anxious and less engaged than before.
 Though we can’t change the current situation, we can all exercise some personal agency toward healthier lives, and managers and leaders can help shape positive cultural expectations of the work environment.
 Below are some workplace initiatives designed to encourage employee and workplace wellbeing.

 Creating and fostering community within individual departments and units is another way to positively contribute to our mental well-being, especially as we continue to work remotely.
 Below you’ll find some ideas for ways to encourage colleagues to come together and stay connected during this academic year.